 The Finnish Reproductive Studies Network is founded on the need to establish a common discussion forum for scholars scattered in different higher education institutions in Finland, looking at reproduction from various perspectives.
 The purpose of the network is to support, develop and inspire different collaborative efforts in research and teaching.
 We will be arranging seminars with international speakers, workshops, and provide a platform for joint funding applications.
 The network will also distribute research publications authored by its members.
 The network also has an email list, FiReSNet [at] tuni.fi.

 The network invites scholars from all career stages exploring the following questions and more: How does reproduction matter in social life and society?
 How are our futures, origins, selves and kin organized by societal and institutional power relations?
 What are the changing conditions for reproductive freedom and justice, and for whom?
 How are gendered, racialized, sexed and classed human and non-human bodies, body parts and tissue reproduced, commodified, transported, governed and cared for in local and transnational spaces?

 The network has held regular meetings since autumn 2017.
-The network is organized by University Researcher Riikka Homanen and Associate Professor Mianna Meskus from University of Tampere.
-If you would like to join the network and the email list, please contact Riikka Homanen, Riikka.Homanen [at] uta.fi or Mianna Meskus, Mianna.Meskus [at] uta.fi.
+It is coordinated by Academy Research Fellow Riikka Homanen and Associate Professor Mianna Meskus from Tampere University.
+If you would like to join the network and the email list, please contact Riikka Homanen, Riikka.Homanen [at] tuni.fi or Mianna Meskus, Mianna.Meskus [at] tuni.fi.